massoncheg/forgejo-docs/docs/user/oauth2-provider.md

 Forgejo supports acting as an OAuth2 provider to allow third party applications to access its resources with the user's consent.

-> **NOTE:** scoped tokens or personal access tokens are entirely different from OAuth2, see the [Access Token scope](../token-scope/) section for more information.
+> **NOTE:** Scoped tokens or personal access tokens are entirely different from OAuth2; see the [Access Token scope](../token-scope/) section for more information.

-Forgejo can act as an instance wide OAuth2 provider.
-To achieve that, OAuth2 applications must be created in the `/admin/applications` page.
+Forgejo can act as an instance-wide OAuth2 provider.
+To achieve that, OAuth2 applications must be created on the `/admin/applications` page.

-> **NOTE:** Third party applications obtaining a token for a user via such an application will have administrative rights.
+> **NOTE:** Third-party applications obtaining a token for a user via such an application will have administrative rights.
 OAuth2 scopes are not yet implemented.

 ## Endpoints